 Varicose veins can cause people to have swelling in their legs.
 Their legs may feel tired and heavy, and the veins themselves can become very painful.

 The best way for a pregnant woman to prevent varicose veins is to minimize her weight gain and wear compression stockings.
 You really only need knee-high stockings, but most women prefer the pregnancy hose, which come all the way up to your chest.
 They support your belly while you are pregnant.
 The more you can wear those, the less swelling you will have throughout your pregnancy.
 The veins do not become as stretched, and they tend to return to normal much better and faster.

 For the smaller veins, providers use a medication called polidocanol to cause the veins to close and disappear.
 Larger veins require more extensive treatment, such as laser ablation.
-The procedure, which takes about 20 minutes and is performed at the Center, closes varicose veins so blood bypasses them and circulates to healthy veins instead.
+The procedure, which takes about 20 minutes, closes varicose veins so blood bypasses them and circulates to healthy veins instead.